jeff1evesque/cis_benchmark/README.md

         cis_6_2_20: true
 ```

-Similar rules can be defined directly in the environment's `site.pp`:
+Similar rules can be defined directly in the environment's `site.pp`, as an alternative
+approach to the hiera implementation:

 ```puppet
 class { 'cis_benchmark':